davidmunechika/davidmunechika/README.md

-### Hi there 👋
+### Hi there 👋 I'm David!

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

-I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.
+I'm a computer science student who is passionate about artificial intelligence, software engineering, and social entrepreneurship.

-- 🔭 I’m currently a CS student at Georgia Tech
+- 🔭 I’m currently a CS major and Stamps President's Scholar at the Georgia Institute of Technology.
+- 💻 I have experience building web applications as a full-stack developer in a team environment, using technologies and frameworks such as React.js, Node.js, Express.js, MongoDB, and Git.
+- 💪 I have strong proficiencies in both object-oriented and scripting programming languages such as Java, JavaScript, and Python.
-- 📚 I’m currently learning  backend web development using NodeJS, ExpressJS, and MongoDB.
+- 📚 I’m currently learning mobile app development using Flutter, Dart, and Firebase.
+- 🔬 I have research experience developing deep learning algorithms at the Rochester Institute of Technology as well as using Python for data analysis, goespatial visualizations, and natural language processing at Harvard University.
-- 👯 I’m looking for a software development internship.
+- 👯 I’m looking for a software development internship for Summer 2021.
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/dmunechika) [Gmail](mailto:davidam1203@gmail.com)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dmunechika) | [Email](mailto:david.munechika@gatech.edu)